deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/concepts-and-overview/policies.md

 Pod Security Policies enable fine-grained authorization of pod creation and updates.

-APod Security Policyis a cluster-level resource that controls security sensitive aspects of the pod specification.
+APod Security Policy is a cluster-level resource that controls security sensitive aspects of the pod specification.
 ThePodSecurityPolicyobjects define a set of conditions that a pod must run with in order to be accepted into the system, as well as defaults for the related fields.

 To automate the enforcement of security contexts, you can define [PodSecurityPolicies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/)(PSP).
 A PSP is defined via a standard Kubernetes manifest following the PSP API schema.
 An example is presented below.